 This was formative for my work ethic, but there was another side effect: this was the shop that Kevin Eastman and Peter Laird, creators of TMNT, and the rest of the Mirage Studios crew bought their books every week, and I got to meet and know them as TMNT became a national phenomenon.
 They invited me to stop by Mirage Studios and show them my work, which they looked at seriously and gave me professional feedback on.
 Their generosity and respect influences my own teaching ethos as well as gave me a singular boost in confidence at a formative age.

-Selected Clients: Pearson, ESPN, Grantland, Vice, The Classical, Sixpoint Craft Brewing, Enso Collective, Penguin Random House, Harper Collins, Hachette, Little Brown & Co, Pearson, People Magazine, Vanity Fair, Esquire, SPIN Magazine, Make It Nice (Eleven Madison Park), Baxt Ingui Architects, Dustin Cohen, Peter Yang, Mark Tucker, Danielle St. Laurent, Michael Harlan Turkel
+Selected Clients: Microsoft, ESPN, Grantland, Vice, The Classical, Sixpoint Craft Brewing, Enso Collective, Penguin Random House, Harper Collins, Hachette, Little Brown & Co, Pearson, People Magazine, Vanity Fair, Esquire, SPIN Magazine, Make It Nice (Eleven Madison Park), Baxt Ingui Architects, Dustin Cohen, Peter Yang, Mark Tucker, Danielle St. Laurent, Michael Harlan Turkel

 photo by Dustin Cohen